 - out of the frying pan into the fire

 The fact is, we have to pick a genre when we publish.
-I’ve opted for the soft and squishy SFR option – and I firmly believe that if you can classify Romeo and Juliet, Gone with the Wind and Doctor Zhivago as ‘romances’ then there’s room for romance arcs that don’t necessarily end up as HEA or HFN.
+I’ve opted for the soft and squishy SFR option – and I firmly believe that if you can classify Romeo and Juliet, Gone with the Wind and Doctor Zhivago as ‘romances’ and a story like Avatar as science fiction then there’s room for romance arcs that don’t necessarily end up as HEA or HFN.
 I’ve said before I see the SFR genre as a continuum, and I hold to that view.
 There’s room for all kinds of nuances on that line.

 I’d love to hear your take on this debate.